Approach and governance

 The Product Committee’s mandate is to ensure new products and services are developed in accordance with product policy, risk appetite and in response to market demands.
 The Committee also reviews product performance and considers necessary modifications to existing products including sunset clauses/actions.

-Under Yoma Bank’s Operational Risk Management, as shown in the following diagram, the Risk Management team together with the business and branch support units identify the respective risks, facilitate risk and control assessments.
+Under Yoma Bank’s Risk Management Framework, as shown in the following diagram, the Risk Management team together with the business and branch support units identify the respective risks, facilitate risk and control assessments.
+The Bank has enhanced the Fraud Management, Business Continuity Management and Environmental and Social Governance in current financial year.

 Three Lines of Defence Model